twolfson/twolfson.com/articles/retina-sprites-are-here.md

 [Retina github sprite]: /public/images/articles/retina-sprites-are-here/github-2x.png
 [Retina twitter sprite]: /public/images/articles/retina-sprites-are-here/twitter-2x.png

-> When viewed, these are scaled down to the same size as the normal images but as a result provide a higher pixel density.
+> When viewed, retina images are scaled down to the same size as the normal images to provide a higher pixel density.

+## Example
 For you to follow along, we have created a [gist][grunt-gist] with the images and configuration we are working with:

 https://gist.github.com/twolfson/f9d046b1e312809fced0